catseye/Mascarpone/README.markdown

-Because Mascarpone has interpreters as first-class values, it is never obliged to make the guts of the running interpreter explicit during reification, it just needs to make that interpreter available as a value.
+Because Mascarpone has interpreters as first-class values, it is never obliged to make the guts of the running interpreter explicit during reification — it just needs to make that interpreter available as a value.
 The contract of the `@` operation (which, by the way, was a somewhat late add to the language design, fulfilling the desire for a dual to `*`) says you get a program and an interpreter with semantics